MicrosoftDocs/Viva/Viva/glint/reports/report-analytics-filtering-favorability-trending.md

 ## Understand aggregate trending

 Aggregate trending supplies historical data over time.
 There's a trend point, which reflects matching items from one cycle to the cycle immediately preceding it.
 Changing items within an aggregate (group) interrupts trend.
-[Much more information here!](https://go.microsoft.com/fwlink/?linkid=2249017)